pfheatwole/thesis/scratch/writing_guidelines.rst

    A brief indication of how the thesis will proceed.

-Ideally, a good introduction will serve to make the reader feel comfortable with the document as soon as possible.
-It should imbue the reader with a sense of familiarity, that they know what to expect, thus lowering the cognitive overhead of trying to make sense of the content.
+*A good introduction will serve to make the reader feel comfortable with the document as soon as possible.
+It should imbue the reader with a sense of familiarity.* A good introduction lowers the cognitive overhead necessary to understand the body by setting clear expectations.

 Revision